Soccer-Bayern slump to first league loss in 18 months

 By Karolos Grohmann

-BERLIN, April 5 Bundesliga champions Bayern Munich suffered their first league defeat in 18 months when they lost 1-0 at Augsburg on Saturday as Sascha Moelders' first-half strike ended their record 53-game unbeaten run.
+BERLIN, April 5 Bundesliga champions Bayern Munich suffered their first league defeat in 18 months when they slumped to a 1-0 loss at Augsburg on Saturday as Sascha Moelder's first-half strike ended their record 53-league game unbeaten run.

 The Bavarians, who clinched this season's title in record time with seven games left, had not lost in the Bundesliga since a 2-1 defeat by Bayer Leverkusen in October 2012.

-With coach Pep Guardiola fielding a second-string team and resting key players for of next week's Champions League quarter-final second leg against Manchester United, Bayern had trouble finding their rhythm.
+With Bayern coach Pep Guardiola fielding a second-string team and resting key players ahead of next week's Champions League quarter-final second leg against Manchester United, the champions had trouble finding their rhythm.

-"We tried everything until the end," Guardiola told reporters.
-"But we have to accept that in football you cannot always expect to win.
-Now we have to prepare quickly for our big game against Manchester."

 The Spaniard left Arjen Robben, Franck Ribery and captain Philipp Lahm back in Munich and fielded teenagers Mitchell Weiser, Ylli Salahi and Pierre Hojbjerg.

-"We want to win every game and we wanted to do it today as well but it did not work," Bayern midfielder Toni Kroos said.
+"We want to win every game and we wanted to do it today as well but it did not work," Bayern midfielder Toni Kroos told reporters.
 "But we still do not want to give away the games."

 Augsburg briefly picked up where they left off early in the second half with Alexander Esswein's effort palmed away by keeper Manuel Neuer.